splunk/public-o11y-docs/alerts-detectors-notifications/alerts-and-detectors/create-detectors-for-alerts.rst

 -  For information on using the UI to edit detectors created using the API, see :ref:`v2-detector-signalflow`.

-.. note:: If a detector display includes a SignalFlow tab, you are viewing a detector created programmatically using the :new-page:`Splunk Observability Cloud detectors API <https://dev.splunk.com/observability/reference/api/detectors/latest>`.
+.. note:: If a detector display includes a :guilabel:`SignalFlow` tab, you are viewing a detector created programmatically using the :new-page:`Splunk Observability Cloud detectors API <https://dev.splunk.com/observability/reference/api/detectors/latest>`.
 If you are familiar with that API, you can use the detector display to view and edit the detector code and make changes to the detector rules.

 .. _build-rules: